AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/python.md

 ### ORDER BY clause

 The ORDER BY clause allows received results to be sorted by a specified column in a specific order (ascending or descending).
-In the [!DNL Python] SDK, this is done by using the `sort()` function.
+This is done by using the `sort()` function.

 An example of using the `sort()` function can be seen below: